AMWA BCP-008-02: NMOS Sender Status

 The sender monitoring model provides means of gathering metrics around transmission errors.
 These are not statuses but instead enable further analysis when link status or transmission status indicate problems (are PartiallyHealthy or Unhealthy).

-- GetTransmissionErrorCounters - returns a collection of counters which hold the name, description and numeric value of the counter (this allows more capable devices to report different categories of errors or errors across different interfaces).
+- GetTransmissionErrorCounters - returns a non empty collection of counters which hold the name, description and numeric value of the counter (this allows more capable devices to report different categories of errors or errors across different interfaces).

 The autoResetErrorCounters